JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^cite]: _See_ David at _supra_ S 1.2.2. _See also_ intutional adoption of the DEX as a native offering book in registered offerings.
 Might we inspire the rebirth of IPOs by supporting the [documented](https://developers.stellar.org/docs/tokens/control-asset-access#issuing-and-distribution-accounts) application of issuing an asset by creating an offer?

 [^exam]: In numerous encounteres with traditional web3 pioneers on [other chains](https://x.com/JFWooten4/status/1778787218041032865), I have repeatively brought up the [many nuances](https://lemmy.whynotdrs.org/post/1166651) of offering regulations.
-However, they rightfully choose to ignore the consequaneces until their operations are so large that [regulators "attack"](https://www.sec.gov/securities-topics/crypto-assets) their communities.
+However, they rightfully choose to ignore the consequaneces until their operations are so large that [regulators "attack"](https://www.sec.gov/securities-topics/crypto-assets) their communities, actng as trust erbiters in a central schemna.
 If we truly aim to take down the inneficient financial system once and for all, might we continue treading towards a truikly decentralized DEX?

 ## 3.2 ZK Scaling and Rollutips